-Kristin is married to Dr. Spence Wilson and together they have three children: Luke, Abbie Claire, and Annaliese Grace.
+Kristin is married to Dr. Spence Wilson and together they have three children.
 They attend Life.Church in Owasso and are actively involved with mission outreach.
-Kristin enjoys spending time with her family and friends, outdoor activities, and restoring their old house in downtown Bartlesville.
+Kristin enjoys spending time with her family and friends, outdoor activities, and restoring their old home in downtown Bartlesville.

-*The prestigious Counseling Psychology program at the University of Missouri – Columbia, in which Kristin Wilson received her M.A., is consistently ranked in the top five programs nationally among public, private, and Ivy League institutions in the U.S. News and World Report graduate school rankings (2018 and previous).
+*The prestigious Counseling Psychology program at the University of Missouri – Columbia, in which Kristin Wilson received her M.A., is consistently ranked in the top six programs nationally among public, private, and Ivy League institutions in the U.S. News and World Report graduate school rankings (2022 and previous).

 Clients who meet with Kristin can expect, in the first few sessions, for her to gather extensive psychiatric, physical, and social histories in a context of compassion, safety, and respect.
 From there, Kristin will work with the client to set treatment goals and a plan for their work together.
 Sessions are then generally scheduled weekly.
 The length of therapy is determined by the goals the client brings.
 Kristin has been privileged to have as clients physicians, ministers, students, therapists, attorneys, farmers, homemakers, executives, artists, technicians, paraprofessionals, engineers, scientists, teachers, professors, ranchers, nurses, adolescents, children, and those with disabilities.